Tag: Māori

 In our most recent class, we had a lesson on colours in Māori.
 I was a bit nervous at first, as I’ve always found remembering new words in a different language challenging.
 However, our teacher was fantastic, and the way she taught us made learning the colours in Māori a breeze.

 We started with the basics, learning the colours of the rainbow.
 I was amazed at how beautiful the words sounded in Māori.
 We learned that red is “whero,” orange is “karaka,” yellow is “kōwhai,” green is “kākāriki,” blue is “kikorangi,” purple is “waiporoporo”, pink is “māwhero”, brown is “paraune”, grey is “kiwikiwi”, black is “mangu/pangu”, white which is mā, rainbow is “Uneuku and finally colours which is Ngā Tae.
-As we went through each colour, we repeated them back to our teacher, which helped us remember them better.
+As we went through each colour, we repeated them to our teacher, which helped us remember them better.

 We learned the word “colour” in Māori, which is “Ngā Tae and then we learnt the word “rainbow” in Māori, which is “Uneuku.”
 We practised saying it a few times, and I must say, in the end, I got it.
-We learned the Maori word for “colour”, which is “Ngā Tae”, and then we proceeded to learn the Maori word for “rainbow”, which is “Uneuku”.
-We practised saying it a few times, and I must say, in the end, I was able to get it right.

 Reference – ( Click them to view )